Wencl010/4211_Project1/README.md

 ------------------------------------------------
 Enter choice:
 ```
 The client code automatically handles the setup of the server socket and exchanges connect messages with the server.
 The UI allows access to send the server requests to subscribe to a topic, publish messages to topics, and disconnect.
 Upon selection of subscribe or publish, the user will be prompted for more information.
 It also allows users to listen to the server.
-Users must be in listen mode to recieve any published messages.
+Users must be in listen mode to receive any published messages.
 ```
 Waiting for messages...
 Use ^C to return to menu
 ```
 When in listening mode Ctrl + C will take users back to the options menu.
 #### Server
 Once the server starts the main thread waits for new connections.
 For each connection it spawns a worker thread.
-The worker threads wait until they reiceive a message from a client then handle the message (create a subscription or publish a message) and replying before returning to listen mode.
+The worker threads wait until they receive a message from a client then handle the message (create a subscription or publish a message) and replying before returning to listen mode.
 The workers share one TopicManager instance and one SubscriptionManager instance, access to these is controlled with a mutex lock.
 ##### Topics
 The topics.h file contains both the Topic and TopicManager classes.
 The Topic class holds the name and retainMsg of a topic, as well as any child topics that are under it.
 The TopicManager handles the highest level topics and gives an interface to add and create topics deep in the tree.
 ##### Subscriptions
 The subscription.h file both the Subscription and SubscriptionManager classes.
-Much like the Topic class, the Subscription class holds the information of a single subscription, namely the client's socket file descriptod and a pointer to the topic.
+Much like the Topic class, the Subscription class holds the information of a single subscription, namely the client's socket file descriptor and a pointer to the topic.
 SubscriptionManager keeps track of all the subscription and provides methods for accessing all of them.